 Semi-Trucks Parked on Interstate Shoulders in Georgia: A Serious Safety Hazard

-Parking a semi-truck along the shoulder of the interstate creates a dangerous hazard for other motorists.
+Parking a semi-truck or tractor-trailer along the shoulder of the interstate creates a dangerous hazard for other motorists.
 These parked trucks can obstruct the view of other drivers on curves, force other vehicles to veer into another lane, and lead to severe or fatal collisions.
-Unfortunately, we see these types of trucking accidents in Macon and across Georgia – fatal crash when SUV hits back of tractor-trailer parked on side of I-75 in Cobb County.
+Unfortunately, we see these crashes across Georgia, including rear-end collisions when a vehicle strikes a tractor-trailer stopped on the shoulder

 Why Do Truck Drivers Park on Interstate Shoulders?